 During 2013, the Company analyzed its activities and determined it may be obligated to collect and remit various state and local taxes and surcharges on its usage-based fees.
 The Company had not remitted state and local taxes on usage-based fees in any of the periods prior to 2014 and therefore accrued a sales tax liability for this contingency.
-In January 2014, the Company commenced paying such taxes and surcharges to certain state - authorities.
+In January 2014, the Company commenced paying such taxes and surcharges to certain state-authorities.
 In June 2014, the Company commenced collecting state and local taxes or surcharges on usage-based fees from its clients on a current basis and remitting such taxes to the applicable U.S. state taxing authorities.

-During the three months ended March 31, 2016 and 2015, respectively, the Company remitted \$0.2 million and \$27 thousand for its contingent sales taxes on both usage-based fees and sales of subscription services.
-For the three months ended March 31, 2016 and 2015, the Company recognized \$6 thousand and \$0.7 million, respectively, as general and administrative expense related to its estimated sales tax liability on both usage-based fees and sales of subscription services in the U.S. and Canada, which was not being collected from its clients.
+During the three months ended June 30, 2016 and 2015, respectively, the Company remitted \$25 thousand and \$0.9 million for its contingent sales taxes on both usage-based fees and sales of subscription services.
+During the six months ended June 30, 2016 and 2015, the Company has remitted \$0.3 million and \$0.9 million, respectively, for its contingent sales taxes on both usage-based fees and sales of subscription services.